Get

 The Himalayan Gene

 The gene that causes Siamese cats to have a pointed coat is called the Himalayan gene, also sometimes called the pointed gene.
-This gene causes partial albinism and is heat sensitive.
-At lower temperatures, the gene allows for the synthesis of pigment, but it can’t function at the higher temperatures on a cat’s core, leaving the hair on their torso, chest, and stomach paler.
+This gene causes partial albinism and is heat-sensitive.
+At lower temperatures, the gene allows for the expression of pigment, but it doesn’t activate at the higher body temperatures in a cat’s core, leaving the hair on their torso, chest, and stomach paler.1

 The temperature on a kitten’s extremities is lower than their core, so the color of their points will start to develop, while the hair on their bodies that is exposed to a higher temperature remains pale.
 So, it’s impossible to tell exactly what color a Siamese kitten’s points will be until they’re a little bit older.